Nicholas Francis (Partner)

 Report available from Ofwat website (190 pages, PDF)

-Nicholas Francis led Reckon's work in 2008 to advise Ofwat on unit cost trends in the water and sewerage industry.
+Reckon carried out a project to advise Ofwat on unit cost trends in the water and sewerage industry.
 The work was commissioned as part of the 2009 price control review.
 The report presents analysis of historical changes in a number of different measures of operating and capital costs.
 It also provides forecasts of the growth in water and sewerage industry operating expenditure and unit capital expenditure over the price control period from 2010 to 2015.

 Reckon LLP is an economics consultancy with expertise in data analysis, economic regulation and competition law.